fahmidur/sfr-lisp-r1/README.md

 # SFR-Lisp

-A very simple lisp-1.
-This is not designed to be used for anything important, it is merely a self-learning exercise.
+A simple toy lisp-1.
+This is not designed to be used for anything important, it is merely a learning exercise.

 > What I cannot create [in C], I do not understand.
+> -- Richard P. Feynman

 ## Requirements

 * Valgrind >= v3.20
 * [Racket](https://racket-lang.org/) -- We test our implementation against racket to confirm that this implementation is roughly working the same way.
 Racket is a far more mature lisp, and this is a tiny learning project.
+* Ruby and Rake

 ## The Plan

+- Write a lisp interpreter in Ruby (see ./sfr-lisp.rb).
 - Make C at least as usable as Ruby
   - Primitives:
     - Atomics: